Matezzzz/DrivingSimulation/DrivingSimulation/Readme.md

 ### Specific details ###

 #### Initial worlds ####
-1 empty, 3 small, 2 medium and 1 large world are available to load, edit and run.
+1 empty, 4 small, 2 medium and 1 large world are available to load, edit and run.
 These are:
 * Empty - an empty world.
 Build crossroads yourself!
 * Debug (small) - just X crossroads with two garages.
 To see how the bare minimum of giving right of way looks
 * Crossroads T (small) - just a basic T crossroads with unidirectional roads and no cross crysis points
 * Crossroads X (small) - crossroads X with all roads bidirectional
+* Roundabout (small) - a roundabout with 4 incoming roads
 * Quad crossroads (medium) - 4 bidirectional X crossroads with main roads left-to-right and garages on all sides
 * Main road (medium) - a high speed, main road in the middle, and two smaller roads on top and bottom.
 * Pankrac (large) - a replica of the real-life road system near Pankrac, Prague 4, where I got my drivers license.
 Bigger than all other maps combined.